Telegony (inheritance): Early perceptions

-Understandings in the 19th century
+Understandings in the 19th century and the collapse of the theory in the 20th

 In the 19th century, the most widely credited example was that of Lord Morton's mare, reported by the distinguished surgeon Sir Everard Home, and cited by Charles Darwin.
-Lord Morton bred a white mare with a wild quagga stallion, (Note: The quagga was a subspecies of zebra, now extinct.) and when he later bred the same mare with a white stallion, the offspring strangely had stripes in the legs, like the quagga.
+Lord Morton bred a white mare with a wild quagga stallion, and when he later bred the same mare with a white stallion, the offspring strangely had stripes in the legs, like the quagga.

 The Surgeon-General of New York, the physiologist Austin Flint, in his Text-Book of Human Physiology (fourth edition, 1888) described the phenomenon as follows:

 A peculiar and, it seems to me, an inexplicable fact is, that previous pregnancies have an influence upon offspring.
 This is well known to breeders of animals.
 If pure-blooded mares or bitches have been once covered by an inferior male, in subsequent fecondations the young are likely to partake of the character of the first male, even if they be afterwards bred with males of unimpeachable pedigree.
 What the mechanism of the influence of the first conception is, it is impossible to say; but the fact is incontestable.
 The same influence is observed in the human subject.
 A woman may have, by a second husband, children who resemble a former husband, and this is particularly well marked in certain instances by the colour of the hair and eyes.
 A white woman who has had children by a negro may subsequently bear children to a white man, these children presenting some of the unmistakable peculiarities of the negro race.

 Both Schopenhauer and Herbert Spencer found telegony to be a credible theory; August Weismann, on the other hand, had expressed doubts about the theory earlier and it fell out of scientific favor in the 1890s.
 A series of experiments by James Cossar Ewart in Scotland and other researchers in Germany and Brazil failed to find any evidence of the phenomenon.
-Also, the statistician Karl Pearson tried to find an evidence for telegony in humans using family measurement data and the statistical methods he invented, but failed to conclude that the steady telegonic influence really exists.
-(Note: Assuming that later children of the same couple should increasingly resemble their father if there exists a possible "steady telegonic influence".)
+Also, the statistician Karl Pearson pointed out that, if telegony was true, later children of the same couple should increasingly resemble their father, which is not the case.

-Collapse of the theory in the 20th century
+Biologists now explain the phenomenon of Lord Morton's mare with reference to the dominant and recessive variants of a gene: both the mare and the stallion had a recessive gene; the foal inherited these alleles and thus displayed the characteristic invisible in its parents.

 In mammals, each sperm has the haploid set of chromosomes and each egg has another haploid set.
 During the process of fertilization a zygote with the diploid set is produced.
 This set will be inherited by every somatic cell of a mammal, with exactly half the genetic material coming from the producer of the sperm (the father) and another half from the producer of the egg (the mother).
 Thus, the myth of telegony is fundamentally incompatible with our knowledge of genetics and the reproductive process.
 Encyclopædia Britannica stated "All these beliefs, from inheritance of acquired traits to telegony, must now be classed as superstitions."